-In our increasingly diverse world, the study of multiple languages-in-education is in demand.
-The Program in Bilingual/Bicultural Education acknowledges the need to provide students with a foundation for understanding and working with bilingual learners in diverse educa-tional settings.
+In our increasingly diverse world, the study of multiple languages-in-education is in high demand.
+The Program in Bilingual/Bicultural Education acknowledges the need to provide students with a foundation for understanding and working with bilingual learners in diverse educational settings.
 Our program specializes in education that privileges language minority student populations in the U.S. and in the world.

-Students who select the course of study offered by our program will be prepared to work in schools, community organizations, and international agencies as teachers, specialists, consultants, curriculum designers, and evaluators.
+Students who select a course of study offered by our program will be prepared to work in schools, community organizations, and international agencies as teachers, specialists, consultants, curriculum designers, and evaluators.
 Students may also pursue an interest in policy and research and/or continue further studies.